TaWald/nnUNet/documentation/set_environment_variables.md

 set nnUNet_raw=C:/Users/fabian/nnUNet_raw
 set nnUNet_preprocessed=C:/Users/fabian/nnUNet_preprocessed
 set nnUNet_results=C:/Users/fabian/fabian/nnUNet_results
+# Optional: Only required when you want to use pretrained models from nnssl
+set nnssl_pretrained_models=C:/Users/fabian/nnssl_pretrained_models
 ```

 (Of course you need to adapt the paths to the actual folders you intend to use).